 The Government has made a number of big changes to the benefits system in recent years.
-It can be difficult to understand how these affect you.
-Find out more here.
+Find out more about these changes here.

 A limit on the total amount that most people of working age can get.
 If you're affected your Housing Benefit will go down.

 This local system of help replaced Council Tax Benefit in April 2013.
 Working age people now have to pay at least 15% of their bill.

 Personal Independence Payment is gradually replacing Disability Living Allowance for disabled people aged 16 to 64.
 It helps with some of the extra costs caused by ill health or disability, and is based on how a person’s condition affects them, not the condition they have.

 Also known as the 'spare room subsidy' or 'bedroom tax'.
 If you live in a council or housing association home and you have one or more ‘spare’ bedrooms, the amount of Housing Benefit that you can get may be reduced.